ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/property-features.md

 > Being a part of the grist mill lot and bounded as follows. **Beginning in the center of the Creek road, eighty-two links easterly from the center of the bridge crossing the mill race;** running thence north nine degrees east, sixty-three links to a stake; thence north nine degrees east, four chains and twenty links to the brow of the hill; thence westerly along said brow of hill to the center of the aforesaid Creek Road; thence easterly along said center of road four chains and sixty-three links to the place of beginning.

 <figcaption>
 <cite>— 23 Oct 1883, William B. Wolcott and Ellen Wolcott, his wife to Horace N. Humiston Senior.
-Caroline Deeds Book 5, p70, Tompkins County Clerk, Ithaca NY.
+Caroline Deeds 5, p70, Tompkins County Clerk, Ithaca NY.
 Emphasis added.</cite>
 </figcaption>
 </figure>